jaketae/jaketae.github.io/_posts/2019-11-15-markov-chain.md

 ---
-title: "Markov Chain and Chucks and Ladders"
+title: "Markov Chain and Chutes and Ladders"
 last_modified_at: 2019-11-16 4:42:00 +0000
 categories:
   - blog